 LaRoche hit a career high 33 home runs for the Nationals.
 It was the second time LaRoche hit over 30, the other time coming in 2006, and the seventh time LaRoche had hit 20-plus.
 LaRoche also drove in 100 runs, tying his career-high set back in 2010 while with Arizona.
 Fellow National, Desmond more than doubled his career home run total in one season.
 After hitting 22 over his first three seasons, Desmond led all shortstops with a career-high 25 homers while driving in 73.
 Desmond also stole 20 bases to join the 20-20 club for the first time.

-Page 2 of 3 - The final winner was Nationals pitcher Steve Strasburg.
+The final winner was Nationals pitcher Steve Strasburg.
 Strasburg missed the final month of the season when the Nationals shut him down because of Tommy John surgery at the end of the 2010 season, but when he was playing, Starsburg was the best hitting pitcher out there, hitting .277 for the season with a home run and seven RBIs.

 In the American League, Detroit and the New York Yankees each had two winners.
 Triple Crown winning third baseman Miguel Cabrera picked up his fourth award while first baseman Prince Fielder won his third award overall, but his first in the American League.